xmonader/ewf/docs/userguide.md

 ## 8. Persistence & Recovery

-- EWF supports pluggable persistence (e.g., SQLite) for workflow state
+- EWF supports pluggable persistence (e.g., SQLite) for workflow state and queue metadata
 - Workflows can be resumed after process restarts or crashes
 - State is saved after each step